 - 1. Significant nexus findings for non-RPW that has no adjacent wetlands and flows directly or indirectly into TNWs.
-Explain findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D: - 2.
-Significant nexus findings for non-RPW and its adjacent wetlands, where the non-RPW flows directly or indirectly into TNWs.
+Explain findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D: - Significant nexus findings for non-RPW and its adjacent wetlands, where the non-RPW flows directly or indirectly into TNWs.
 Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: - 3.
 Significant nexus findings for wetlands adjacent to an RPW but that do not directly abut the RPW.
 Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D:

-D. DETERMINATIONS OF JURISDICTIONAL FINDINGS, THE SUBJECT WATERS/WETLANDS ARE (CHECK ALL THAT APPLY):
+D. DETERMINATIONS OF JURISDICTIONAL FINDINGS.
+THE SUBJECT WATERS/WETLANDS ARE (CHECK ALI THAT APPLY):

-1114 mar arrur).
 1. TNWs and Adjacent Wetlands.
-Check all that apply and provide size estimates in review area:

-TNWs: linear feet width (ft), Or, acres.
+Check all that apply and provide size estimates in review area: TNWs: linear feet width (ft), Or, acres.
 Wetlands adjacent to TNWs: acres.
 2. RPWs that flow directly or indirectly into TNWs.
 Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial: The reach is identified on the National Hydrograhy Dataset and topo map as having a perennial flow regime.
-The reach is referred to as Cooney Ditch.
-The reach has approximately 1500+ acres of drainage area that is primarily agricultural fields with drainage tiles.
+Provide data and rationale indicating that tributary is perennial: Tenmile Creek is depicted as a perennial stream on the USGS 7.5-minute Branchland topo.
 Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
 Provide rationale indicating that tributary flows seasonally: